 2019-20 cap hit: $4.6 million

-Toffoli had a down year in 2018-19 with 13 goals and 34 points on a floundering Kings squad and he’s struggled early on in 2019-20, too, with nine points through 17 games and a short stint as a healthy scratch.
-But that won’t keep teams away from calling the Kings in hopes of acquiring their most trade-eligible forward.
+Toffoli had a down year in 2018-19 with 13 goals and 34 points on a floundering Kings squad and he’s struggled early on in 2019-20, too, with 13 points through 30 games and a short stint as a healthy scratch in November.
+Considering how early the trade rumours began, it’s a bit surprising he hasn’t already been moved.
 He’s young, affordable, and capable of being a 30-goal scorer.
 And, most importantly, he knows what it takes to win it all.

 12. Mikael Granlund, C/RW, Nashville Predators